iamgbsmith/til/security/scan-networks-using-nmap.md

 nmap 192.168.1.1/24
 ```

-Perform a stealth scan against a host (this will be slower because the scan does not complete a 3-way handshake):
+Perform a stealth scan against a target host (this will be slower because the scan does not complete a 3-way handshake):

 ```shell
 nmap 192.168.1.1 -sS
 ```

-Fingerprint hosts (using a hyphen to specify a range), showing OS version and a list of services and versions where detectable:
+Fingerprint target hosts (using a hyphen to specify a range), showing OS version and a list of services and versions where detectable:

 ```shell
 nmap 192.168.1.1-60 -sV
 ```

-Perform an aggressive scan, showing OS version, a list of services and versions where detectable, and traceroute information:
+Perform an aggressive scan against a target host, showing OS version, a list of services and versions where detectable, and traceroute information:

 ```shell
 nmap 192.168.1.1 -A